jinghuazhao/software-notes/setup/README.md

 ```{bash}
 sudo apt install parallel
 ```
 see also descriptions in other pipelines here.
-It is perhaps more demanding with sge, see https://peteris.rocks/blog/sun-grid-engine-installation-on-ubuntu-server/.
+It is perhaps more demanding with sge, e.g., https://peteris.rocks/blog/sun-grid-engine-installation-on-ubuntu-server/.
 Informatin on slurm can be seen from https://github.com/statgen/SLURM-examples, for instance.

 2. Here is a section dedicated to [R and RStudio](../R).